raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The table below indicates, for each of the three TLVs defined in this document, whether they are valid in each of ten different contexts.

-The first five contexts are requests or unacknowledged messages from client to server, and the corresponding responses from server back to client:
+The first five contexts are requests or unidirectional messages from client to server, and the corresponding responses from server back to client:

 * C-P - Primary TLV, sent in DSO Request message, from client to server, with nonzero MESSAGE ID indicating that this request MUST generate response message.
-* C-U - Primary TLV, sent in DSO Unacknowledged message, from client to server, with zero MESSAGE ID indicating that this request MUST NOT generate response message.
+* C-U - Primary TLV, sent in DSO Unidirectional message, from client to server, with zero MESSAGE ID indicating that this request MUST NOT generate response message.
-* C-A - Additional TLV, optionally added to request message or unacknowledged message from client to server.
+* C-A - Additional TLV, optionally added to request message or unidirectional message from client to server.
 * CRP - Response Primary TLV, included in response message sent back to the client (in response to a client "C-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV matches the DSO-TYPE of the Primary TLV in the request.